 The Searles brothers rushed to stake a claim on their discovery and were soon dispatching 40 mule teams back to San Pedro heavily laden with chalky Borax powders.
 However, mining law at the time prohibited them from staking the entire lake, and a number of competitors soon followed suit gathering up the naturally occurring surface deposits.
 Interestingly, the Searles found a creative way to corner the market by buying up the only source of water in the valley.

 Mining technology has advanced leaps and bounds since the hardscrabble days of the Searles brothers, but in other ways life remains unchanged in the valley.
 The pioneering spirit is alive and well in Searles Lake, where they now tap not only borax, but also potash, soda ash, salt cake, lithium, and other minerals which are shipped out across the country by trainload.

 Know Before You Go

-The best time to visit is at the annual Gem-O-Rama event, a free geological event hosted by the Searles Lake Gem & Mineral Society.
+As of 2022, the Gem-O-Rama event, a free geological event hosted by the Searles Lake Gem & Mineral Society, has been cancelled indefinitely.